cvmfs/doc-cvmfs/cpt-configure.rst

       atlas.cern.ch /mnt/test cvmfs defaults 0 0

 Every mount point corresponds to a CernVM-FS process.
-Using autofs or the system’s mount command, every repository can only be mounted once.
+Using autofs or the system's mount command, every repository can only be mounted once.
 Otherwise multiple CernVM-FS processes would collide in the same cache location.
 If a repository is needed under several paths, use a *bind mount* or use a :ref:`private file system mount point <sct_privatemount>`.